jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 The processing includes:

 * reloading the data from the CDC output topics,
-* change S3 Sink Connector to write to new bucket folders
+* create a new S3 Sink Connector to write to new bucket folders
 * re-run the batch processing to create the bronze, silver and gold records for consumption by the query engine to serve data to the business intelligence dashboard.

-When the blue data set is ready the query engine switch to an other location.
+When the green data set is ready the query engine switches to the new object storage location.

 While in real-time processing the concept of blue-green deployment should only be limited to the Flink pipeline impacted, as presented in [the pipeline management chapter](./pipeline_mgr.md).

-The following figure illustrates the Flink statements processing data across source, intermediate, and fact tables.
+The following figure illustrates the Flink statements are processing data across source, intermediate, and fact tables.

 <figure markdown="span">
 ![](./images/bg_2_1.drawio.png)